 I’ve received my iris order… now what do I do ?

 Don’t leave the rhizomes in the box for more than a day.
 If you can’t plant them straight away, lay them out in the shade.
-They will be happy out of the ground for a week to ten days, but ideally you should get them planted with 2-3 days.
+They will be happy out of the ground for up to a week, but ideally you should get them planted with 2-3 days.

 Make sure the soil is well prepared and the site is right.
 Iris love as much sun as you can give them.
 Most types of soil will be fine, what they don’t like is sitting in cold wet soil.
 The roots will rot & your plant will die.
 They can survive very cold temperatures, but their toes will curl up in a wet & soggy soil.

 If you have a heavy clay soil, raise the planting area by adding compost & gravel for drainage.
 Our nursery is on thick Wealdon clay, like all clay soils it’s rich in nutrients but plant roots find it hard to access them without extra compost and gravel to ‘open up’ the soil structure.

 Don’t add course sand, or the clay soil will turn to concrete.